Turkey–United States relations: Deterioration of the partnership

-Since US President Barack Obama mediated tensions between Turkish President Recep Tayyip Erdoğan and Israeli Prime Minister Benjamin Netanyahu, May 31, 2010, over the Gaza flotilla raid, some neoconservatives have called for Turkey's expulsion from NATO.
-Tom Rogan from National Review promoted expelling Turkey from NATO as part of his broader efforts to reform the alliance.
-Ted Galen Carpenter, a senior fellow in defense and foreign policy studies at the Cato Institute, also proposed expelling Turkey from the Western alliance.
-A breakpoint risen in 2015.
-While claiming Turkey turned a blind eye to ISIL and other jihadist networks on both sides of its border, US began openly arming the People's Protection Units (a militia related to Kurdistan Workers' Party).
-However the US-led Operation Inherent Resolve against ISIL was on June 15, 2014, five months before Turkey performed the January 2014 Turkish airstrike in Syria.
-Another breakpoint had risen in 2016.
+A breakpoint arose on May 31, 2010, after nine activists were killed over the Gaza flotilla raid.
+AIPAC and J Street opposed relief on the blockade, and Turkey faced a unified opposition [bipartisan]..
+Initially, some neoconservatives have called for Turkey's expulsion from NATO.
+Later, Tom Rogan from National Review promoted expelling Turkey from NATO as part of his broader efforts to reform the alliance.
+American libertarians followed them.
+A senior fellow in defense and foreign policy studies at the Cato Institute, Ted Galen Carpenter, proposed expelling Turkey from the Western alliance.
+A breakpoint risen in 2015 related to operations in Syria.
+While claiming Turkey turned a blind eye to ISIL, Turkey–Islamic State conflict, and other jihadist networks on both sides of its border, the U.S. began openly arming the People's Protection Units (YPG), which Turkey recognized as related to the PKK.
+The U.S.'s open support triggered the 2015 police raids in Turkey.
+The US-led Operation Inherent Resolve against ISIL began on June 15, 2014, five months before Turkey performed the January 2014 Turkish airstrike in Syria.
+Another breakpoint arose in 2016.
 Caused by the belief among most Turkish citizens that America had a hand in the 2016 Turkish coup d'état attempt.
 It was compounded by the fact that its suspected ringleader, the Islamic preacher Hoca Fethullah Gülen, lives in Saylorsburg, Pennsylvania.
 Shortly after the FETÖ's (the Gülen movement) purges and arrests (2016–present purges in Turkey), on October 4, 2016, Turkey moved to arrest Turkish nationals employed at American consulates (Metin Topuz on espionage and conspiracy charges), followed on the October 7, 2016, arrest of pastor and teaching elder Evangelical Presbyterian Andrew Brunson.
-On October 10, 2016, in regards to John R. Bass, Turkey declared: "We do not consider the ambassador a representative of the United States" which was a step short of being an unwanted person.
-The response came on May 16, 2017 John McCain and Claire McCaskill called for the expulsion (unwanted person) of the Turkish ambassador Serdar Kılıç, following the 2017 clashes at the Turkish Ambassador's Residence in Washington, D.C.
+On October 10, 2016, in regards to Ambs.
+Bass, Turkey declared: "We do not consider the ambassador a representative of the United States," which was a step short of being an unwanted person.
+The response came on May 16, 2017 McCain and McCaskill called for the expulsion (unwanted person) of the Turkish Amb.
+Kılıç, following the 2017 clashes at the Turkish Ambassador's Residence in Washington, D.C.